Lunarequest/cloudflare-DDNS/README.md

 ## Limitations

-- No IPv6 support(This is not possible with how cloudflare works currently)
+- No IPv6 support(My isp does not assing ipv6 address i can not test if this works)